 - focused on increasing independence and decreasing dependency on others.

-Our work is also guided by our beliefs about what independent living should include for people with developmental disabilities:
+Our work is also guided by our beliefs about what independent living includes:

 - the same freedom of choice and lifestyle that adults without disabilities experience, including the freedom to make mistakes and choices that others might not approve of,

-- right-sized support from others to maintain a high-quality of life, and
+- right-sized support from others as needed to maintain a high-quality of life, and

 - freedom from intrusive monitoring and control by others.